1Cbondy1/Justo/README.md

 Justo acts as the go-between for businesses and freelancers.
 It resembles a simple C2C, where the application acts as an intermediary - keeping all parties on the same timeline and ensuring that fair work is rewarded with fair pay.

 ### Main Contributers
-* Issac Hormel - Backend | Database, Routes
+* Clayton Bondy - Frontend Dev & React, UX/UI Design
-* Peng Si - Frontend | React, Screen Share
+* Peng Si - Frontend & React, Screen Share
-* Clayton Bondy - Frontend | React, UX/UI Design
+* Anna Park - Frontend Dev & React, Routes
-* Brian Duong - Backend | Authentication, Routes
+* Brian Duong - Backend Dev & Authentication, Routes
-* Anna Park - Frontend | React, Routes
+* Issac Hormel - Backend Dev & Database, Routes

 ### Requirements
 * React.js